-For the first set of 9 CVIs that were launched in July 2012, the official start date for the CVIs is the first trading day of July 2012.
-For the 5 additional CVIs launched in August 2013, the first trading day of August 2013 is set as the official start date.
+For the first set of nine CVIs that were launched in July 2012, the official start date for the CVIs is the first trading day of July 2012.
+For the five additional CVIs launched in August 2013, the first trading day of August 2013 is set as the official start date.
+For the four additional CVIs launched in December 2013, the first trading day of December 2013 is set as the official start date.
 The CVI is reported in basis points up to two decimal places.
-Back-calculated historical series using daily data are provided for comparison purposes.
+Back-calculated historical series using daily data are provided for comparative purposes.
 All CVI series go back to the first trading day of 1996 except for the eurozone which began on the first trading day of 1999.